- Senior Sustainability Scientist, Global Institute of Sustainability and Innovation

 - Virginia M. Ullman Professor of Natural History and the Environment, School of Life Sciences, College of Liberal Arts and Sciences

-The intellectual and institutional factors that have shaped ecology's development as a science are also a focus of Dr. Collins' research, as is the emerging research area of ecological ethics.
+The intellectual and institutional factors that have shaped ecology's development as a science are also a focus of his research, as is the emerging research area of ecological ethics.
 Federal, state, and private institutions have supported his research.

 Honors include the Pettingill Lecture in Natural History at The University of Michigan Biological Station; the Thomas Hall Lecture at Washington University, St. Louis; Distinguished Lecturer in Life Science, Penn State University; President's Science Symposium Address, Bowdoin College; Phi Beta Kappa Lifto Amundson Lecture at The University of South Dakota; and serving as Kaeser Visiting Scholar at the University of Wisconsin-Madison.
 ASU's College of Liberal Arts and Sciences awarded him its Distinguished Faculty Award.
 He is a Fellow of the American Association for the Advancement of Science, a Fellow of the Association for Women in Science, and Past President of the American Institute of Biological Sciences (AIBS).
 Professor Collins is a member of the Board of Directors for the American Association of Colleges and Universities, the National Ecological Observatory Network, and is on the Board of Delegates for Oxford University Press.